Centre for Pharmacy Postgraduate Education

 The Centre for Pharmacy Postgraduate Education (CPPE) is part of the Manchester Pharmacy School, in the University of Manchester, UK.
 CPPE was created in May 1991 as a direct response to the perceived lack of continuing professional development support given to community pharmacists, as outlined in Section 63 of the Health Services and Public Health Act 1968.

 History

-The CPPE was originally part of the North West Regional Health Authority and its funding came directly from the National Health Service.
-The original head office was based at Gateway House in Manchester. it began with a mandate to provide free access to continuing professional development resources for community pharmacists.
-It later included all pharmacists providing services in the NHS in England.
+The CPPE was originally a partnership between the North West Regional Health Authority and the University of Manchester.
+The RHA provided the administration support and the University provided academic input.
+Its funding came directly from the National Health Service.
+The original head office was based at Gateway House in Manchester, it is now located on the first floor of the University of Manchester's Stopford Building.
+It began with a mandate to provide free access to continuing professional development resources for community pharmacists.
+It later included all pharmacists and pharmacy technicians providing services to patients in the NHS in England.